mjgardner/WebService-Avalara-AvaTax/README.md

 The password used for Avalara authentication.
 Required.

-## endpoint
+## is\_production

-A [URI](https://metacpan.org/pod/URI) object indicating the AvaTax WSDL file to load.
-Defaults to [https://development.avalara.net/tax/taxsvc.wsdl](https://development.avalara.net/tax/taxsvc.wsdl).
-For production API access one should set this to [https://avatax.avalara.net/tax/taxsvc.wsdl](https://avatax.avalara.net/tax/taxsvc.wsdl).
+A boolean value that indicates whether to connect to the production AvaTax services (true) or development (false).
+Defaults to false.

 ## debug